lexibank/tlopo/out/vol1/chapter8.md

-The POc term &ast;baRa 'fence, wall, enclosure' ([Ch.3, §3.6](chapter3.md#s-3-6)) has evidently acquired an additional specialised meaning in the Central Pacific, where it refers to a fish trap made of stone or sometimes of sticks. ([he Lou (Admiralties) term pas 'stone fish corral' has unexplained -s, and at this stage cannot be accepted as a cognate.)
+The POc term _&ast;baRa_ 'fence, wall, enclosure' ([Ch.3, §3.6](chapter3.md#s-3-6)) has evidently acquired an additional specialised meaning in the Central Pacific, where it refers to a fish trap made of stone or sometimes of sticks.
+(The Lou (Admiralties) term _pas_ 'stone fish corral' has unexplained _-s_, and at this stage cannot be accepted as a cognate.)
 In Oceania, walls of stone or coral are constructed across channels in the reef to catch fish on a falling tide.
-In the Cook Islands (Rarotonga), pii has become a generic.
+In the Cook Islands (Rarotonga), _pā_ has become a generic.
 [Buck](../references.md#source-Buck1927) ([1927](../references.md#source-Buck1927):298) writes that:

-> Most of the pa are very old, having been laid down far back in pre-European times.
+> Most of the _pa_ are very old, having been laid down far back in pre-European times.
 The channels were studied and the course taken by fish observed.
 The lines of the walls were laid down with such skil l and accuracy that any departure from them ends in failure.
 The wall s are made o f loose coral rock.
 The most important weirs are named, and are owned by particular families.
 No outsider can use a weir without permission from the hereditary owners.

-He describes various types of weirs, for example, pa kiokio (roughly Z-shaped), pa tute (temporary), and pa tuakirua 01-shaped with opening towards the sea).
+He describes various types of weirs, for example, _pa kiokio_ (roughly Z-shaped), _pa tute_ (temporary), and _pa tuakirua_ (V-shaped with opening towards the sea).

 <a id="s-7"></a>